D-Day Beaches: Top Sights

 The world's first prefab harbor was created by the British in Arromanches.
 Since it was Churchill's brainchild, it was named Port Winston.
 Walk along the seafront promenade and imagine the building of this port.
 On June 7, 1944, 17 old ships crossed the English Channel under their own steam.
 The crews sunk them so that the bow faced the next ship's stern, forming the first sea barrier.
 Then, 115 football-field-size cement blocks (called "Mulberries") were towed across the channel and sunk, creating a four-mile-long breakwater located a mile and a half offshore.
 Finally, engineers set up seven floating steel "pierheads" with extendable legs; they were linked to shore by four mile-long floating roads made of concrete pontoons.
 Soldiers then placed anti-aircraft guns on the pontoons, protecting a port the size of Dover, England.
 Within just six days of operation, 54,000 vehicles, 326,000 troops, and 110,000 tons of goods had crossed the English Channel.
 An Allied toehold on Normandy was secure.
 Eleven months later, Hitler was dead and the war was over.

 The D-Day Landing Museum (Musée du Débarquement), which faces the surprisingly visible remains of what was intended to be a temporary harbor, provides an instructive hour-long visit.
 Take a good look at models and images illustrating the construction and use of the prefabricated harbor.
 Then gaze out the windows that look directly onto the harbor's remains, allowing you to mentally reconstruct this amazing accomplishment.
 Ponder the remarkable undertaking that resulted in this harbor being built in just 12 days, while battles raged.
-One video (8 min, ground floor) recalls D-Day; the other (15 min, upstairs) features the construction of the temporary
+One video recalls D-Day; the other features the construction of the temporary

 Hike 10 minutes to the top of the bluff behind the museum for the view from the Arromanches 360º Theater and ponder how, from this makeshift harbor, the liberation of Western Europe commenced.
 Inside, The Price of Freedom offers D-Day footage in a noisy montage of videos on its 360-degree screen.
 But the most thought-provoking experience in town is simply to wander the beach among the concrete and rusted litter of the battle, and be thankful that all you hear are birds and surf.

 Crowning a bluff just above Omaha Beach and the eye of the D-Day storm, 9,387 brilliant white-marble crosses and Stars of David glow in memory of Americans who gave their lives to free Europe on the beaches below.
-You’ll find this stirring sight in Colleville, near St. Laurent.
-First, stop by the Visitors' Office to pick up an English information sheet.
-Read the 1956 letter from the French president (on the wall above the fireplace), which eloquently expresses the feeling of gratitude the French still have for the US.
-The attendant at the computer terminal has a database that can provide ready access to the story of any serviceman who died in Normandy.
+You’ll want to spend at least 1.5 hours at this stirring site.

-Walk past the memorial and cemetery to the bluff that overlooks the piece of Normandy beach called "that embattled shore — portal of freedom."
-It's quiet and peaceful today, but imagine the horrific carnage of June 6, 1944.
-Steps lead down to the beautiful beach below.
-A walk on the beach is a powerful experience.
-Walk back to the memorial, where you'll see giant reliefs of the Battle of Normandy and the Battle of Europe etched on the walls.
-Behind that is the semicircular Garden of the Missing, with the names of 1,557 soldiers who were never found.
+In the cemetery, you'll find a striking memorial with a soaring statue representing the spirit of American youth.
+Around the statue, giant reliefs of the Battle of Normandy and the Battle of Europe are etched on the walls.
+Behind is the semicircular Garden of the Missing, with the names of 1,557 soldiers who were never found.
 A small metal knob next to the name indicates one whose body was eventually found — there aren’t many.